 Where is Phoenix Pagan Pride Day being held?

-Phoenix Pagan Pride Day 2020 is being held at the historic "Circle of Life" inside Steele Indian School Park in Central Phoenix.
+Phoenix Pagan Pride Day is usually held at the historic "Circle of Life" inside Steele Indian School Park in Central Phoenix.

 300 E Indian School Rd